IJSComplexMatter/dtmm/doc/quickstart.rst

    >>> import dtmm

 We now have the package compiled for best performance at the cost of computation accuracy.
-See :ref:`optimization` for details and further tunning and configuration options.
+See :ref:`optimization` for details and further tuning and configuration options.